 It seems that guitar players are always searching for the holy grail of six-string knowledge: the secret to how to solo on guitar in the most awesome and easy way.
 But for the most part, it seems that many players already actually have the skills to play the perfect solo — they just need to change the way they think about playing scales on guitar.

-See, when guitarists first learn to seriously play lead guitar, the first thing they typically learn is the Am pentatonic scale.
+See, when guitarists first learn how to solo on guitar, the first thing they typically learn is the Am pentatonic scale.
 Pentatonic scale patterns as a whole are powerful, movable and versatile tools that when played correctly, sound solid in virtually any guitar solo.
 However, far too many guitar players get stuck in Am pentatonic and never learn to manipulate it for broader use.

 While aspiring lead guitarists really should take the time to learn all five patterns of the pentatonic scale, even if you only know the first position of the Am pentatonic, you can make your guitar solos much better by keeping a few tips in mind.

 Something to keep in mind while learning how to solo on guitar is why guitar solos are even still important in the first place.
 After all, even though guitar playing has its place in today's popular music, it's not like how it was 30 years ago, when almost every song had a guitar solo in it.

 But while you may not be all that interested in shredding like a metal head or running through scales with your teeth, learning how to handle a guitar solo effectively is really useful for making songs sound multi-dimensional and interesting.

 Consider the common situation where being able to handle a guitar solo is most useful — when you're jamming with another musician who plays an instrument that can also be used to play rhythm and chords, such as a guitar, piano or ukulele.